chef/chef/docs/dev/design_documents/resource_guard_interpreters.md

 that when guard expressions were present in a `script` resource, the same interpreter used to evaluate the `script` resource (e.g. `bash`, `csh`, `powershell`) would be used to evaluate the guard expression.
-It turns out this is not the case (more on this later) and thus user expectations were not being met.
+It turns out this is not the case -- more on this later -- and thus user expectations were not being met.

 An open source ticket for the Chef project describes a typical instance of